nilliams/provider.js/README.md

   }
 });

-// The provider can use `options` to help make it's mind up Provider.provider('$http', function(options) {
+// The provider can use `options` to help make its mind up Provider.provider('$http', function(options) {
   return ( options.foo ) ? $.foojax : $.ajax;
 });